CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Graph-Search_Algorithms/breadthFirstSearch.md

-#Breadth First Search (BFS)
+# Breadth First Search (BFS)

 BFS is good when we have a graph and we want to visit every *node* exactly once

-We visit the neighbours, then the neighbor's neighbors, and so on
+We visit the neighbors, then the neighbor's neighbors, and so on

 BFS visits every vertex on a **row by row** basis